meom-group/DCM/DOC/PortinNotes.md

 If necessary, the user populate this layer from NEMOREF or DRAKKAR, then proceed to the modifications she/he wants to bring to the system.

-DCM propose a set of tools (mainly bash scripts) in order to deal with the file layout automatically.
+DCM proposes a set of tools (mainly bash scripts) in order to deal with the file layout automatically.
 Since the first version, we maintain almost the same syntax for these tools, maintaining a friendly user interface through the NEMO versions.
 See the [user manual](user_manual.md).